ewanhowell5195/MinecraftTitleGenerator/README.md

 For larger submissions like fonts, it will be a lot easier to clone the repo to your PC and use an app like [GitHub Desktop](https://desktop.github.com/) to manage changes.

 ### Compiling
-After making a subission of either a font or a texture, it would be really helpful if you could compile it.
+After making a submission of either a font or a texture, it would be really helpful if you could compile it.
 If you dont understand how to do this, you can skip this step and I can do it for you.

 #### First time setup:
 1. Install [Node.js](https://nodejs.org/)